 Berliners like to describe their city as “poor but sexy”.
 The rough ugliness is what makes Berlin so charming, and the graffiti-covered walls and rundown buildings are part of the urban beauty.
 It’s gritty, and yet somehow Berlin manages to keep a special attractive.

-Follow the link for Street art in East London.
+Here, all about street art in Berlin.
+Please, follow the link for Street art in East London.